greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_enable_global_deadlock_detector"></a>gp\_enable\_global\_deadlock\_detector

 Controls whether the Greenplum Database Global Deadlock Detector is enabled to manage concurrent `UPDATE` and `DELETE` operations on heap tables to improve performance.
-See [Inserting, Updating, and Deleting Data](../../admin_guide/dml.html#topic_gdd)in the *Greenplum Database Administrator Guide*.
+See [Inserting, Updating, and Deleting Data](../../admin_guide/dml.html#topic_gdd) in the *Greenplum Database Administrator Guide*.
 The default is `off`, the Global Deadlock Detector is deactivated.

 If the Global Deadlock Detector is deactivated \(the default\), Greenplum Database runs concurrent update and delete operations on a heap table serially.